samueldiethelm/samueldiethelm.github.io/_posts/2018-12-27-deploying-wordpress-to-gandi-simple-hosting.markdown

 ```
 $ ssh-keygen -t rsa
 ```
 When prompted, enter the path to the file where to store the generated keys and then skip the passphrase prompts hitting enter.
 A private key file and public key file (with `.pub`) will be generated.
 You should then upload the public ssh key to your Gandi keychain and then store the private key in a GitLab variable called `SSH_PRIVATE_KEY` in _Settings > CI/CD_ in your repository page.
-Note, when copying he private key into a GitLab variable, make sure to copy the entire contents of the key file including the `-----BEGIN OPENSSH PRIVATE KEY-----` and `-----END OPENSSH PRIVATE KEY-----` parts otherwise the job will fail, there are some comments about this [here](https://gitlab.com/gitlab-examples/ssh-private-key/issues/1#note_20786515){:target="_blank"}.
+Note, when copying the private key into a GitLab variable, make sure to copy the entire contents of the key file including the `-----BEGIN OPENSSH PRIVATE KEY-----` and `-----END OPENSSH PRIVATE KEY-----` parts otherwise the job will fail, there are some comments about this [here](https://gitlab.com/gitlab-examples/ssh-private-key/issues/1#note_20786515){:target="_blank"}.

 Next, we will create a `.gitlab-ci.yml` file in our repository root and add the instructions make use of our SSH key as described [here](https://docs.gitlab.com/ee/ci/ssh_keys/){:target="_blank"}.
 The `.gitlab-ci.yml` file should look similar to this (removing comment lines):
 ```